 - 1-888-579-2888 (toll free)

-3. If your relationship is or was abusive, it is also very important to talk to a lawyer.
+- If your relationship is or was abusive, it is very important to talk to a lawyer.

-You should choose the lawyer that is right for you.
-The information in this booklet is not recommending any particular lawyer or legal service.
+You should choose the lawyer who is right for you.
+The information in this booklet is not recommending any lawyer or legal service.
 If you do not know a family law lawyer, here are some places that can help you find one:

 Legal Aid also offers assistance in child protection cases.

-To apply for Legal Aid Ontario, call the Client Service Centre at 1-800-668-8258.
+To apply for Legal Aid, call the LAO Client Service Centre at 1-800-668-8258.
 Information is available in more than 200 languages.
-(See below for more information about Legal Aid Certificates.)
+Find more information about Legal Aid Certificates below:

 a) Domestic Violence